All I Watch for Christmas

 All I Watch for Christmas and Christmas Maximus are two interrelated program blocks respectively carried on TBS and TNT, the two former flagship stations of the Turner Broadcasting System.
 Both channels are owned by Warner Bros.
 Discovery as of 2024.
-In recent years, the block has been extended to sister networks Boomerang, Cartoon Network, TCM, Food Network and The CW (of which Warner Bros.
-Discovery is 25% owner, sharing ownership with Nexstar Media Group).
+In recent years, the block has been extended to sister network HGTV.

 The blocks feature seasonal Christmas television specials and films in November and December, most of which are from the archives of Warner Bros.
 Discovery and which are concurrently licensed out to competing cable networks' blocks, such as AMC's Best Christmas Ever and Freeform's 25 Days of Christmas.